-Korouoma Canyon & Its Frozen Waterfalls: How to Get There from Rovaniemi in 2024
+Korouoma Canyon & Frozen Waterfalls: A Day Trip from Rovaniemi

 Taking a day trip to the rugged, icy landscape of the breathtaking Korouoma Canyon is one of the best ways to spend a winter day in Rovaniemi.